Iran at the AFC Asian Cup: Quarter-finals

-With the third strait defeats in the quarter-finals, Iran had failed to pass through the quarter-finals for three consecutive Asian Cup.
+With a third straight defeat in the quarter-finals, Iran had failed to pass through the quarter-finals for three consecutive Asian Cup.
 Adding with the last time Iran crowned as champion in 1976, Iran had not won the Asian Cup for 43 years.

 2019 Asian Cup

 Ali Daei, former Iran's international, stated Iran would have to be more confident to win the Asian Cup and ended their 47 years in drought of the title, citing their 2018 World Cup participation as useful to help Iran.